caseybreen/caseybreen.com/content/page/css/index.md

 * Grimmer, Justin, and Brandon M. Stewart.
 2013.
 “Text as Data: The Promise and Pitfalls of Automatic Content Analysis Methods for Political Texts.”
 Political Analysis 21(3):267–97. doi:10.1093/pan/mps028.★
 * Waight, Hannah, Yin Yuan, Margaret E. Roberts, and Brandon M. Stewart.
 2025.
 “The Decade-Long Growth of Government-Authored News Media in China under Xi Jinping.”
 Proceedings of the National Academy of Sciences 122(11):e2408260122. doi:10.1073/pnas.2408260122.★
+* Hastings, Orestes P. and Luca Maria Pesando.
+2024.
+“What’s a Parent to do?
+Measuring Cultural Logics of Parenting with Computational Text Analysis.”
+Social Science Research 124:103074.
+Bail Christopher A. 2024.
+“Can Generative AI Improve Social Science?”
+Proceedings of the National Academy of Sciences 121(21):e2314021121.
 ---

 ### Week 15 — Final Presentations {#week-15}